mayuki/Rin/README.md

 # Rin
-**R**equest/response **In**spector for ASP.NET Core. like Fiddler on the web server.
+**R**equest/response **In**spector for ASP.NET Core. like Fiddler on a web server.

-Rin captures HTTP request to ASP.NET Core app and provide viewer for captured data.
+Rin captures HTTP requests to ASP.NET Core app and provides viewer for captured data.
 It's useful tool to debug your Web application.

 ![](docs/images/Screenshot-01.png)